-1. Co-Author Review
+Co-Author Review

-The Lead Author, and the Co-Authors/writing team, if applicable, develop a 1st draft of the publication and follow the publication timeline developed by the PPC.
+After the concept has been approved by the PPC, the Lead Author, and the Co-Authors/writing team, if applicable, develop a 1st draft of the publication and follow the publication timeline developed by the PPC.
 In the development of the 1st draft, the Lead Author follows standard scientific guidelines and study-specific standards, as specified in the MTN Publication Policy and in the Study-Specific Publication Plan, if available.
 In addition, the Lead Author must refer to the required publication guidelines/format of the targeted peer-reviewed journal(s) and conference(s).